-We only travel on free and easy and there’s no compromise unless you put a gun to my head!
+We only travel on free and easy unless there is no such options available in the destination!
 You can read more about my traveling preference here.
 This 9 Days Okinawa itinerary is a self-drive trip around Okinawa Main Island.

 If you find that your traveling style is similar to ours, read on and check out our fun-filled 9 days Okinawa Itinerary.

 Good morning, Okinawa!
 We landed in Naha Airport early morning via an overnight Jetstar flight from Singapore.
 An OTS representative standing near the exit of the small airport guided us to a bus bay located outside the airport.
 From there, we boarded a bus that took us to OTS Rent-a-Car Office.

 TIP: In Okinawa, prices can vary significantly between high and low seasons.
 You can view live rates on car rental here.

 After collecting our pre-booked car, we made our way to Itoman Farmer’s Market and Itoman Fish Market which were located side by side.
 What an enjoyable first breakfast in Okinawa where we feasted on fresh sashimi, sushi and other delectable seafood.

 With a happy stomach, we proceeded to the first tourist attraction of the day – Himeyuri Peace Museum.
 It was a good place to learn the tragic history of Okinawa during WW2 though knowledge was acquired mainly by reading off panels.